ANSSI-FR/rust-guide/src/06_ffi.md

 ## Pointers and references

-Although there are allowed by the Rust compiler, the use of Rust references in FFI should be avoided.
+Although they are allowed by the Rust compiler, the use of Rust references in FFI should be avoided.
 It is particularly true when binding to and from C, because C has no references (in the sense of valid pointers):